RongkunWang/NSWConfiguration/README.md

 ### External Software

 NSW Configuration requires external Opc related software to build and run.
-Note that you can skip this step and use installation from prebuilt /eos or /afs areas (see below)
+Note that you can skip this step and use installation from prebuilt /afs areas (see below)

 * Go to any lxplus node with centos7: ```ssh lxplus7.cern.ch```